-Vincera Pharma is a recently formed clinical-stage biopharmaceutical company focused on leveraging its extensive development and oncology expertise to advance new therapies intended to address unmet medical needs for the treatment of cancer.
+Vincera Pharma is a recently formed biopharmaceutical company focused on leveraging its extensive development and oncology expertise to advance new therapies intended to address unmet medical needs for the treatment of cancer.
 Vincera Pharma's current pipeline is entirely derived from the Bayer License Agreement, pursuant to which we have been granted an exclusive, royalty-bearing, worldwide license under certain Bayer patents and know-how to develop, use, manufacture, commercialize, sublicense and distribute (i) a clinical-stage and follow-on small molecule drug program and (ii) a preclinical stage ADC platform.
 Vincera Pharma intends to use these product candidates to treat various cancers in a patient-specific, targeted approach.
 Vincera Pharma believes that these product candidates are differentiated from current programs targeting similar cancer biology, and, if approved, may improve clinical outcomes of patients with cancer.
 As described above, the discussion below in this Management's Discussion and Analysis of Financial Condition and Results of Operations of Vincera Pharma Section assumes that the Bayer License Agreement has been entered into, which is a condition to the consummation of the Business Combination.
 To date, none of our employees have performed any preclinical or clinical studies on the Bayer assets.
+Upon completion of the Business Combination and effectiveness of the Bayer License Agreement, Vincera Pharma will become a clinical-stage biopharmaceutical company.